U.S. flag

 Genotype-Phenotype Correlations

-The chronologic order of the onset of signs and symptoms is similar in all individuals with Werner syndrome regardless of the specific WRN pathogenic variants.
+The chronologic order of the onset of manifestations is similar in all individuals with Werner syndrome regardless of the specific WRN pathogenic variants.

 The specific cell type in which cancer develops may depend on the type of WRN pathogenic variant present.
 In individuals of Japanese descent, papillary thyroid carcinoma has been associated with an N-terminal variant, whereas follicular thyroid carcinoma is more frequently observed with a C-terminal variant [Ishikawa et al 1999].
 This finding clearly contradicts the original assumption that all identified WRN pathogenic variants result in truncation of the nuclear localization signal of WRN protein and thereby act as null variants.

-The p.Arg834Cys allele is common in Latino populations, and results in reduced helicase and exonuclease activity in vitro, but multiple Mexican individuals homozygous for the allele have been reported to have no clinical features of Werner syndrome [Kamath-Loeb et al 2017].
+The c.2500C>T (p.Arg834Cys) allele is common in Latino populations and results in reduced helicase and exonuclease activity in vitro, but homozygosity for this allele does not appear to cause Werner syndrome, as multiple Mexican individuals homozygous for the allele have been reported to have no clinical features of Werner syndrome [Kamath-Loeb et al 2017].

 Nomenclature